UCF Knights football: 2014–2015

-2015
+The 2015 season, which began with high hopes, would be a shocking failure.
+George O'Leary was named interim athletic director, briefly holding both the head coach and AD positions.
+After losing their first eight games, O'Leary resigned.
+Quarterbacks coach Danny Barrett was named interim head coach for the remaining four games.
+UCF finished the 2015 season 0–12, its third winless campaign in program history.

-The 2015 season, which began with high hopes, would be a disaster.
-After dropping their first three, UCF lost to South Carolina by a score of 31–14 on September 26 to fall to 0–4.
-Following UCF's 59–10 loss to Houston on homecoming, dropping the Knights to an 0–8 record to start the 2015 season, O'Leary resigned as head football coach.
-Quarterbacks coach Danny Barrett was named interim head coach and led the team for the remaining four games of the season.
-UCF finished the 2015 season at a winless 0–12, its third such campaign in program history.
+Despite ending on a low note, O'Leary nevertheless reshaped the UCF football program in regards to success on the football field, discipline, as well as improved academic results in the classroom.
+Under O'Leary's leadership, the UCF football team set new school records for team GPA.
+O'Leary finished with 81 wins with UCF, second only to Gene McDowell (86).